 When Shahzaman arrives, he witnesses an even more extreme act of infidelity, this time involving his brother Shahriyar’s Sultaness and twenty of her courtiers.
 Shahzaman relates what he has seen to his brother, and Shahriyar murders all those involved, including the Sultaness.
 Still enraged, he decides he will marry a new woman every day only to execute her the next morning, before she can be unfaithful to him.
 Soon, Shahriyar has killed almost every woman in his kingdom.
 Finally, Scheherazade, the daughter of Shahriyar’s vizier, offers herself as a wife to protect the remaining women.
 On their wedding night, Scheherazade convinces Shahriyar to let her tell him a story, which she leaves unfinished.
 Shahriyar agrees to let her live so that she can finish her story the next night, and Scheherazade continues telling and leaving unfinished stories for 1,001 nights.
 (Together, these stories form the story collection of Arabian Nights Entertainments.)
 Over this time, she has three children with Shahriyar and convinces him to trust her and let her live.

 By featuring a lustful, wantonly cruel despot and foregrounding the theme of sexual violence, the frame narrative—like the collection as a whole—provided the British reading public with a conception of the East as a place of startling brutality, rampant eroticism, and political backwardness.
 While these themes were certainly present in the original text translated by Galland, British editions of the Arabian Nights often highlighted them with frontispieces and illustrations that drew readers’ attention to the Orientalist stereotypes in the stories.
-This is apparent in the Romantic period copy shown here.
+This is apparent in the Romantic period copy shown in this section.

 Questions to consider: